• Home

 Three Different Library Folders

-Mac OS X has three different Library folders distributed under the Macintosh HD:
+Mac OS X has three different Library folders located under the Macintosh HD:

 • /System/Library